 The health benefits of swimming are extremely well documented, both here on Everyoneactive.com, elsewhere on the internet and in print.
 But what about swimming’s impact on everyone else, how does it affect society, physically, mentally, financially and philosophically?
 To find out, the sport’s governing body in England – Swim England – recently commissioned a report into the value of swimming.

 The headline figure from the report was that swimming as an activity currently helps save the NHS and the health and social care system as a whole £357 million each year.
 This is because of the enormous health and wellbeing benefits of swimming and other aquatic activities that help make the country healthier and happier.

-According to the report, it’s in dementia and strokes where the largest health savings are made, with swimming helping reduce the NHS’ bill by £140m and £100m each respectively.
+According to the report, the largest savings are made in dementia and strokes.
+Swimming helps to reduce the NHS’ bill by £140m and £100m respectively.

 Swimming also helps save £37.5m, £10.5m, £9.8m and £9.5m in the fields of diabetes, colon cancer, breast cancer and depression.
 Furthermore, the report reveals that around £51m is saved each year in reduced GP and physiotherapy visits thanks to swimming.

 This is all because of the huge role that swimming plays in preventing and treating all these appalling conditions.
 Prevention is always better – and cheaper – than the cure and being active in any way you can is a brilliant way of keeping you healthy.

 The report indicates that, on average, people who swim regularly feel 6.4% healthier than those who do not – a figure that equates to feeling approximately 12 years younger!

 Both us here at Everyone Active and the NHS itself recommends doing at least half an hour of medium intensity activity – of which swimming is an excellent example – five times a week in order to stay healthy.
 Indeed, the report suggests that regular exercise can reduce occurrences of diabetes and heart disease by between 20% and 40%.